 The rubric used to assess the final paper is in Appendix A of this document.
-The first 3 criteria are particularly relevant for determining their ethical and legal assessment, but overall student performance is shared below since picking topics and sources is also relevant to their ability to make informed decisions regarding ethically controversial issues.
+The first 3 criteria are particularly relevant for determining their ability to recognize professional responsibilities on the basis of legal and ethical principles, but overall student performance is shared since picking topics and sources is also relevant to their ability to make informed decisions regarding ethically controversial issues.